fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 ### 2. Motivation:

 The automobile industry has seen an exponential growth not just in the number of vehicles produced, but also in the expectations of consumers.
 As urbanization intensifies and roads become busier, the challenge of maintaining a tranquil in-car environment intensifies.
-Ambient noise - from engines, traffic, and other urban sounds - can be more than just an inconvenience: prolonged exposure can lead to stress, fatigue and even [health complications.](https://www.nonoise.org/library/suter/suter.htm)
+Ambient noise - from engines, traffic, and other urban sounds - can be more than just an inconvenience: prolonged exposure can lead to stress, fatigue and even [health complications.](https://www.nonoise.org/library/suter/suter.htm) Studies also show that chronic exposure to noise can affect your sleep and hearing and contribute to health problems like heart disease.

 Although car manufacturers have always been inclined to use physical enhancements - be it improved seals, thicker glass, or enhanced insulation - these solutions often add significant weight to vehicles, [impacting fuel efficiency](https://natural-resources.canada.ca/sites/www.nrcan.gc.ca/files/oee/pdf/transportation/fuel-efficient-technologies/autosmart_factsheet_16_e.pdf) and adding to manufacturing costs.
 An effective, **software-based solution** not only sidesteps these challenges but also brings forth an adaptable, continuously improving system that can be tailored for various driving conditions and environments.